realm/realm-flipper-plugin/documentation/Architecture.md

 #### Nested Tables

-A special functionality of the antd table is the expansion of rows to render extra content underneath.
+A special functionality of the antd table are [expandable rows](https://ant.design/components/table/#components-table-demo-expand) to render extra content underneath.
 In the DataTable this feature is used for traversing linked objects by rendering a nested table underneath the respective row.
 This behaviour is handled by setting the 'expandable' property of the antd table.
 For this a useState hook ([rowExpansionProp, setRowExpansionProp]) is used which is updated when the button for expanding a row is clicked or the nested table is closed by clicking outside of it.

+### Dropdown Menu

+The dropdown menu is rendered inside the DataVisualizer.
+The component CustomDropdown ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/CustomDropdown.tsx)) defines a generic dropdown.
+Its menu items are specified using a property.
+The dropdown is opened in the DataTable inside the onCell property of the antdColumns and closed in the DataInspector by listening to a click event.

 ### Adding, editing and deleting fields and objects